How to build a global team without a local entity

 The challenge with direct international hiring

-Before we explore the benefits of a no-entity approach, it’s crucial to understand the challenges of hiring talent directly in another country, even on a temporary basis.
-For growing businesses, these hurdles can halt expansion before it even begins.
+Before exploring the benefits of a no-entity approach, it’s crucial to understand the challenges of hiring talent directly in another country.
+For growing businesses, these hurdles can halt expansion.

-- Complex entity registration: Setting up a legal entity in a new country is a minefield of bureaucracy and delays.
-The process can take months, drain resources, and distract you from your core business goals.
+- Complex entity registration: Setting up a legal entity in a new country can be challenging.
+The process can take months and distract you from your core business goals.

 - Navigating foreign laws: Employment laws vary drastically between countries.
-From contracts and termination rules to working hours and leave entitlements, staying compliant is a full-time job.
-A single misstep can lead to significant legal and financial penalties.
+From contracts and termination rules to working hours and leave entitlements, staying compliant is tricky.

 - Payroll and benefits headaches: Managing payroll and benefits in a country where you have no expertise is a high-risk game.
 Different tax systems, social security contributions, and mandatory benefits create a complex web that is easy to get wrong.